Bluebell Railway Walks

 A selection of walks crossing the line

 Good timing is essential when trying to catch bluebells at their peak.
-Best views are at the end of the flowering season in April/May but only a week separates stunning carpets of blue from the disappointing fading green of setting seeds.
+They tend to be best at the end of the flowering season in April/May but only a week separates stunning carpets of blue from the fading green of setting seeds.

-The video above shows what you might see during the bluebell flowering season.
-The graph on the right shows how bluebell quality (i.e. density of the blue flowers) varies with time.
-This clearly indicates that the best time to see bluebells is the last week in April or the first week in May.
-While you will see a few bluebells in the first two weeks in April you are far more likely to get a good show in the second half of the month.
-Bluebell quality rapidly declines after the first week in May and within the space of a week the bluebells will suddenly disappear.
+Whilst you will see a few bluebells in the first two weeks in April you are far more likely to get a good show in the second half of the month.
+Bluebell quality rapidly declines after the first week in May and within the space of a week the bluebells suddenly disappear.

 The timelapse was taken in Ashplats Wood, East Grinstead, West Sussex, UK during 2016.
 This followed a typically mild winter in the south of England.
 Bluebells flower slightly later after a cold winter or at latitudes further north.More about Bluebells

 Update: Now is a good time to see Bluebells in southern Britain.